 Philadelphia woman who was driving a partially automated Mustang Mach-E charged with DUI homicide

-Police say she caused a highway crash in Philadelphia that killed two people.
+Pennsylvania State Police say a woman was intoxicated while using a partially automated driving system when she caused a March highway crash in Philadelphia that killed two people

 PHILADELPHIA -- A woman was intoxicated and using a partially automated driving system when she caused a March highway crash in Philadelphia that killed two people, authorities said as they announced homicide charges against the driver.

-The crash was at least the second this year involving a Mach-E striking a stationary vehicle after dark that the NTSB has investigated.
+The crash was at least the second this year involving a Mach-E striking a stationary vehicle after dark that the National Transportation Safety Board has investigated.
 In a February crash along Interstate 10 in San Antonio, Texas, investigators believe a Mach-E struck a Honda CR-V that was stopped in the middle lane with no lights on.
 The driver of the CR-V was killed.

 In a statement Tuesday, Pennsylvania State Police said that drivers using advanced technologies should be prepared to resume control at all times.